jbutcher21/aiclass/docs/senzing_entity_spec.md

 ## Desired Features For Organizations
 - All names
 - Tax ID numbers
-- Any ID numbers assigned by governments, agencies, or data providers
+- Any ID numbers assigned by countries, states, agencies, or data providers
 - Physical and mailing addresses
 - All phone numbers
 - Website and social media handles